JorelAli/CommandAPI/docssrc/src/argumentsuggestions.md

 ## Suggestions with a String Array

 The first method, `overrideSuggestions(String... suggestions)`, allows you to *replace* the suggestions normally associated with that argument with an array of strings.
+As described above, this doesn't use suggestion deferral, _so this list will not update automatically_.

 <div class="example">